Greece Moments Greece Moments

 Astypalea Tipps Pera Gialos Urlaub am Meer

-Pera Gialos is the islanders’ first port of call for supplies and administrative procedures (police station, post office, bank), as well as for holidaymakers, since trips to the neighbouring islands of Kounoupa and Koutsomitis (see #5) and the island’s bus connections converge here.
-With its cafés and taverns, the waterfront promenade invites you to linger.
+Pera Gialos is the islanders’ first port of call for supplies and administrative needs (police station, post office, bank), as well as for holidaymakers, since trips to the neighbouring islands of Kounoupa and Koutsomitis (see #5) and the island’s bus connections all converge here.
+With its cafés and tavernas, the waterfront promenade invites you to linger.

 Astypalea Hafen von Pera Gialos